Iran: Who are the 6 men running for president? – DW – 06/10/2024

 Friends at the top of the regime can garner the support of conservative and religious voters.
 In the past, candidates calling for change were only successful if they mobilized other segments of Iranian society and secured a high turnout.
 Many voters have been disappointed by unfulfilled promises in recent years, however, and the turnout has been low.

-Only 41% of voters went to the polls in the March parliamentary election, and the 2021 presidential vote only had a turnout of 48.8%, the lowest of any presidential election in the Islamic Republic's history.
+Only 41% of voters went to the polls in the March parliamentary election, and the 2021 presidential vote only had a turnout of 48.8%, the lowest of any presidential election in the history of the Islamic Republic.

 Edited by: Keith Walker